forumulator/RGWFileBackend/DBSchema.md

 4. In chunked uploads, if a later upload request on an object finishes before the earlier one should the earlier one be aborted?
 5. Should Transfers be an array of Transfers objects insted of Table?
+6. Should bucketID(and made an index) also be stored along with LargeObjectStore (and small) for quick removal of all objects from a bucket?
+7. Can user specify ObjectID?

+- Modify transferManager synch. algo so that if an current object copy is removed while the next version is still uploading, it doesn't attempt to delete an nonexistent object.
+-